archethic-foundation/aeip/AEIP-2.md

 ]
 ```

-Note: **this ID specificiation makes only sense for NFT use cases, fungible tokens don't make distinct information regarding tokens.
-Hence, a this behavior during the transaction validation can be matched regarding the type of token to create**.
+Note: **this ID specification makes only sense for NFT use cases, fungible tokens don't make distinct information regarding tokens.
+Hence, this behavior during the transaction validation can be matched regarding the type of token to create**.

 ## Transfer

 Because we are not leveraging smart contract for asset transfer, it becomes native to the protocol.
-So, a simple ledger operation as UCO transfer will allow transferring non-native tokens.
+So, a simple ledger operation as UCO transfer allows transferring non-native tokens.

 ```json
 {